thedeveloperever/optimac/README.md

 # WARNING:
-# If you use MacOS for iCloud/Business Purposes then I would NOT RECOMMEND running this script, as it removes iCloud, safari and more.
+# If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, safari and more.
 # Also this is a new project, it is still work in progress!

 MacOS Debloater